-EEES Lunches are held on Tuesdays throughout the term from 12:10-1:10 PM.
+EEES Lunches are held on Tuesdays throughout the Fall, Winter and Spring terms from 12:10-1:10 PM.

 Fall term 2017 location: 101 Fairchild.
 Grad. student coordinator for Fall term: Ellie McNutt.

 Sept.
 12: Laura Ogden, Assoc.
 Prof. of Anthropology and Carissa Aoki, postdoc - Ogden lab: An exploration of the philosophical bases of our different disciplines.

 Sept.
 19: Ayres lab leading: Share in 5 minutes or less the gist of the coolest paper you've read in the last year!